 2Within the Riverfrontage District, the height limit is 45 feet.
-Outside Riverfrontage District the height limit is 35 feet in the HI designation 3Accessory, water-oriented commercial uses, such as kayak and non-motorized boat rentals, are allowed in the UC and Aquatic designations.
-4Water-related and waterenjoyment recreation facilities, such as hiking trails and picnic tables, are permitted in all shoreline designations provided they achieve no net loss.
+Outside Riverfrontage District the height limit is 35 feet in the HI designation enjoyment recreation facilities, such as hiking trails and picnic tables, are permitted in all shoreline designations provided they achieve no net loss.
 5Multifamily residential is allowed as an accessory use to a primary permitted use in the HI environment, per the requirements of the Riverfrontage District zone in Chapter 17.50 of the White Salmon Municipal Code.